Implicit transaction costs and the fundamental theorems of asset pricing: Examples of implicit transaction cost economies

-The presence of the transaction costs, as one can see from Equation (\ref{1}), have a considerable effect on $V_T^{\Phi}$.
-In particular, increases in $\gamma_s$ and $\delta_s$ produce decreases in the value of the portfolio.
+The presence of the transaction costs, as one can see from Eq. (\ref{1}), have a considerable effect on $V_T^{\Phi}$.
+Also, increases in $\beta_s$ and $\lambda_s$ produce decreases in the value of the portfolio.

-However, Theorem (\ref{com}) implies there exists a sequence $\Phi_{n}$ of admissible continuous bounded variation trading strategies such that the European call option can be approximated in the $L^2(\mathbb{Q})$-sense.
-That is, such that $V_T^{\Phi_n}$ tends in the $L^2(\mathbb{Q})$-space tends to $X$.
+However, referring to Sec. \ref{sec2} there exists a sequence $\Phi_{n}$ of admissible continuous bounded variation trading strategies such that the impact of price on the portfolio's value can be removed, in an $L^2(\mathbb{Q})$-sense.

 The results for the European put option case are completely analogous.